minima52/digital-garden/_pages/trip/east-asia-2014.md

 I remember feeling excited when our flight landed in Incheon Airport.<br />
 We stayed at a traditional hanok in Seoul. <br />
 She was such a delight to have, making sure we were well fed each morning.<br />
-On our final night she made us <i>tteokguk</ui> (떡국), made up of sliced rice cakes in a broth, which I savoured every bite of it.<br />
+On our final night she made us <i>tteokguk</i> (떡국), made up of sliced rice cakes in a broth, which I savoured every bite of it.<br />
 We visited Bukchon Hanok Village, and rented a bike and cycled along the Han River. <br />
-I will forever miss ther food I had in Seoul - fried chicken with <i>makgeolli</i>, gingseng chicken...
+The food we had in Seoul was the best - mandu, bibim naengmyeon, fried chicken with <i>makgeolli</i>, gingseng chicken...

 <img src="/assets/2014-skorea-001.jpg" alt="Along the Han River">